-Liberal arts in social sciences is looking for prospective students who would be interested in society and how to analyse it.
-Students are expected from all over the world, from different backgrounds.
-The program suits students who are still wondering what social science would work for them but also for students who have a clear vision but would like to have a wider view to go with their focused studies.
-The program suits students who are just out of secondary school, eager to start but also for older students who might already have a degree or just life experience.
-The program has always had a versatile student body; all are welcome.
+Liberal Arts in Social Sciences is looking for prospective students who are interested in society and how to analyse it.
+Students come from all over the world with different backgrounds.
+The programme suits students who are still wondering which social science would work for them but also for students who have a clear vision but would like to have a wider view to complement their studies.
+The programme suits students who are just out of secondary school, and eager to start but also older students who might already have a degree or just life experience.
+The program has always had a versatile student body, all are welcome!

 Why study with us?

-Liberal arts in social sciences is the best program for those interested in social sciences in general.
-It offers a chance to get a wider view of society and its analytical sides.
+Liberal Arts in Social Sciences is the best program for those interested in social sciences in general.
+It offers a chance obtain a wider view of society and learn how to analyse it.
 It also provides a rare opportunity to get acquainted with the idea of interdisciplinary studies.
-Program includes a chance to see the connections between courses and practice interdisciplinary research.
+The programme includes a chance to see the connections between courses and practice interdisciplinary research.
 Liberal arts has something for those with clear interests but also for those who are still seeking.
-After students have finished their studies, with right choices the doors are open to master’s programs and to the employment market.
+After students have finished their studies, the doors are open to master’s programmes and to the employment market.

 The program includes multiple methodology courses that give the research skills suitable for a bachelor's student.
-The program offers both qualitative and quantitative methods' courses taught by the people using them everyday in their own research.
-The students aquire new skills that are already practised during the studies as the content courses require a lot of reading, writing and analysis.
-This culminates with a final research paper supervised by the experts in the field, similar to bachelor's thesis.
+The program offers both qualitative and quantitative methods courses taught by the people using them every day in their own research.
+The students acquire new skills that are already practiced during the studies as the content courses require a lot of reading, writing and analysis.
+This culminates with a final research paper supervised by the experts in the field, similar to the bachelor's thesis.

-All students also need good teamwork skills and skills how to work in an international and interdisciplinary environment.
-The Liberal Arts program also includes an interdisciplinary project that can be chosen by each student themselves form the dozens of projects offered in the university each semester.
+All students also need good teamwork skills and skills on how to work in an international and interdisciplinary environment.
+The Liberal Arts program also includes an interdisciplinary project that can be chosen by each student themselves from the dozens of projects offered in the university each semester.

-Liberal arts in social sciences organises its classes during daytime on weekdays.
+Liberal Arts in Social Sciences organises its classes during the daytime on weekdays.
 Classes are usually planned between 10 and 16, with a few exceptions.
 Students are expected to participate in classes and seminars but leave plenty of time in between for other activities.

-Catlyn Kirna is the curator of the program and lecturer of international relations.
-Catlyn Kirna is from Estonia and taught both at Tallinn Univeristy and Tartu University.
+Catlyn Kirna is from Estonia and taught both at Tallinn University and Tartu University.
 She teaches introductions to international relations and European Union but also courses related to her own interests such as foreign policy, regionalism and interdisciplinary issues.
-Her interdisciplinary interests are to do with interdisciplinary teaching and bringing disciplines together.
 She is both finishing her PhD and working on her third master’s degree (in education technology).
-Catlyn’s previous degrees are international relations from University of Tartu and a translation degree from Tallinn University.
+Catlyn’s previous degrees are international relations from the University of Tartu and a translation degree from Tallinn University.